michalkmet/xp-switcheroo/NOTES.md

 - ✅ UAT 3.2: User can pass "ba", it should return "ab"
 - ✅ UAT 4.1: User can pass "abab", it should return "baba"
 - ✅ UAT 4.2: User can pass "bbbaaa", it should return "aaabbb"
+- ✅ UAT 5.1: User can pass "abcab", it should return "bacba"
+- ⚠ TODO UAT 5.2: User can pass "bbbaaca", it should return "aaabbcb"